-We could give complete control to women over their own reproductive choices.
-If women have full say over their bodies, I believe the birthrate could be reduced around the globe.
+We could give complete unconditional control to women over their own reproductive choices.
+If women have full say over their bodies, I believe the birthrate could be reduced around the globe very rapidly.
 Many religionists do not want women educated about sexual intercourse, reproductive choices and how men should treat them.
 Some misogynist say, USA run a sort of fascist feminist regime without fathers.
 Divorced and estranged dads get short-changed and often have to pay the bills for the kids without direct involvement in their lives.
 Often their wages are garnished.
 Women do sometimes hold the balance of power, but sometimes men are violent toward their lovers, girlfriends and spouses.
 It’s only to say to men, “Your seeds are your responsibility.
 Don’t have unprotected sex or an unplanned child.”
 I think that all public organizations should make it exceedingly plain that children are a huge obligation which the law will vigorously enforce.
-The governments over the world should stop subsidizing birth rates through tax initiatives.
+The governments over the world should stop subsidizing birth rates through tax initiatives—nationalism is a form of chauvinism and racism—yeah, sure, by blood alone we’re better than other countries, we don’t have to work at our culture: screw the stats, and damn the science!.
 What about a tax break for vasectomies and tubal ligations instead of churches and large families?

 We must consume less.
 The majority of the developed world are consuming far above the rest of the planet.
 People often wonder what they can do?
 Take an inventory.
 How many shoes, pants and shirts do you have?
 How many cars and are they fuel efficient?
 How many dwellings and are they powered by solar energy?
 You should have a healthly teenage weight through your whole adulthood.
 How many pounds can you shed by eating a whole food/low carb diet with daily exercise?
 What books shoud you read?
 Does Sting really need a castle and do you really need a four thousand square foot home?
 You might have ten pairs of shoes, but if you have 50 maybe you have a foot fetish.
 I have sandals, water shoes, dress shoes, two sets of work shoes, slippers, two runners, so under ten, but even some those I never use.